Amex Cobalt vs. TD Aeroplan Visa Infinite

 Key Takeaways

-• The American Express Cobalt Card is the fastest earner on the Canadian market, but it offers few benefits or insurance.
+• The American Express Cobalt Card is the fastest earner on the Canadian market, but it offers fewer benefits than its Aeroplan counterpart.

-• The TD Aeroplan Visa Infinite adds premium travel and lifestyle perks to the ability to collect Aeroplan points.
+• The TD Aeroplan Visa Infinite Card provides premium travel and lifestyle perks along with the ability to collect Aeroplan points.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.